rust-lang/rust/src/doc/reference.md

 A task in the *dead* state cannot transition to other states; it exists only to have its termination status inspected by other tasks, and/or to await reclamation when the last reference to it drops.

-### Task scheduling

-The currently scheduled task is given a finite *time slice* in which to execute, after which it is *descheduled* at a loop-edge or similar preemption point, and another task within is scheduled, pseudo-randomly.

-An executing task can yield control at any time, by making a library call to `std::task::yield`, which deschedules it immediately.
-Entering any other non-executing state (blocked, dead) similarly deschedules the task.

 # Runtime services, linkage and debugging